 Stuart Smith is IT Manager for Fair World Project.
 He has worked in the fair trade movement for over a decade with Pachamama, A World of Artisans, Global Exchange and now his own company Silver Tree Designs.
 Originally from Wales Stuart loves doing anything with his hands from farming to rebuilding homes to making wine.

 Ryan Fletcher is Media Relations Director for Fair World Project.
 He began his professional tenure in public relations in 2002 and has since directed media strategy and communications for a diverse range and number of social justice organizations, socially conscious companies and campaigns.
 He is the founder and owner of Movement Media, a mission-driven communications agency.

 Lauren Berlekamp is Media Relations Specialist for Fair World Project.
 Lauren began her communications career in 2007 and has provided communications and multimedia services for a diverse group of businesses, organizations, and campaigns focused on community building, food security, water rights, drug policy reform, climate change, and other issues.

-Producer, For a Better World
+Editor, For a Better World

 Fair World Project is a nonprofit organization which is operating as, and has applied for a determination by the IRS that it is, a charitable and educational organization exempt from tax under section 501(c)(3) of the Internal Revenue Code.
 When that determination is received, Fair World Project’s 501(c)(3) status will be retroactive to the date of its incorporation (November 2020); and contributions made now will be tax deductible to the donor as charitable contributions.
 If your donation requires a write-off immediately, or if you have any questions or concerns about our tax-exempt status, please contact us.